-- One estimate shows that the tundra climate zone (where most permafrost is found) has shrunk in size by about 20 per cent since 1980. - According to scientists at NASA, temperatures in Newtok, Alaska, have risen by 4°C since the 1960s, and by as much as 10°C in winter months. - Based on current evidence, it is likely that widespread melting of permafrost will have occurred by 2100.
+- One estimate shows that the tundra climate zone (where most permafrost is found) may shrink in size by about 30 per cent by 2100. - According to scientists at NASA, temperatures in Newtok, Alaska, have risen by 4°C since the 1960s.
+A high of 19°C was recorded in December 2021, well outside the month's normal temperature range of -4°C to -10°C in winter months. - Based on current evidence, it is likely that widespread thawing of permafrost will have occurred by 2100.